Min. time required: 1:30

 1. Can I join a guided tour in the chocolate factory?

 No, you’ll explore the museum and factory on your own with the aid of audio guides.
-If you prefer personal attention and explanation, we recommend that you book a chocolate workshop.
+If you prefer personal attention and explanation, you’d best book a chocolate workshop.

-We recommend allocating 1,5 hours to your chocolate factory visit, excluding the time to reach it.
-An average multi-media tour takes about 45 minutes.
+In my experience, you should allocate at least 1,5 hours to your chocolate factory visit, excluding the time to reach it.
+An average multi-media tour takes 45 to 60 minutes.
 But you’ll probably want to visit the café and shop as well.
 If you participate in activities such as the escape game or a chocolate workshop, count on about half a day.

 Yes, you can enjoy the chocolate factory if you’re in a wheelchair.